canonical/sphinx-docs-starter-pack/readme.rst

 Before you begin, ensure you have the following:

-* A GitHub repository where you want to host your documentation.
+* A GitHub repository where you want to host your documentation, cloned to your local machine.
 The recommended approach is to host the documentation alongside your code in a `docs` folder.
-But a standalone documentation repository is also an option.
+But a standalone documentation repository is also an option; in this case, start with an empty repository.
 * Git and Bash installed on your system.

 Initialise your documentation repository